Television: Mechanical

-A U.S. inventor, Charles Francis Jenkins, also pioneered the television.
-He published an article on "Motion Pictures by Wireless" in 1913; transmitted moving silhouette images for witnesses in December 1923; and on 13 June 1925 publicly demonstrated synchronized transmission of silhouette pictures.
-In 1925 Jenkins used the Nipkow disk and transmitted the silhouette image of a toy windmill in motion, over a distance of 5 miles (8 km), from a naval radio station in Maryland to his laboratory in Washington, D.C., using a lensed disk scanner with a 48-line resolution.
+A US inventor, Charles Francis Jenkins, also pioneered the television.
+He published an article on "Motion Pictures by Wireless" in 1913, transmitted moving silhouette images for witnesses in December 1923, and on 13 June 1925, publicly demonstrated synchronized transmission of silhouette pictures.
+In 1925, Jenkins used the Nipkow disk and transmitted the silhouette image of a toy windmill in motion over a distance of 5 miles (8 km), from a naval radio station in Maryland to his laboratory in Washington, D.C., using a lensed disk scanner with a 48-line resolution.
 He was granted U.S. Patent No. 1,544,156 (Transmitting Pictures over Wireless) on 30 June 1925 (filed 13 March 1922).

 Herbert E. Ives and Frank Gray of Bell Telephone Laboratories gave a dramatic demonstration of mechanical television on 7 April 1927.
 Their reflected-light television system included both small and large viewing screens.
 The small receiver had a 2-inch-wide by 2.5-inch-high screen (5 by 6 cm).
 The large receiver had a screen 24 inches wide by 30 inches high (60 by 75 cm).
 Both sets could reproduce reasonably accurate, monochromatic, moving images.
 Along with the pictures, the sets received synchronized sound.
 The system transmitted images over two paths: first, a copper wire link from Washington to New York City, then a radio link from Whippany, New Jersey.
 Comparing the two transmission methods, viewers noted no difference in quality.
 Subjects of the telecast included Secretary of Commerce Herbert Hoover.
 A flying-spot scanner beam illuminated these subjects.
 The scanner that produced the beam had a 50-aperture disk.
 The disc revolved at a rate of 18 frames per second, capturing one frame about every 56 milliseconds.
-(Today's systems typically transmit 30 or 60 frames per second, or one frame every 33.3 or 16.7 milliseconds respectively.)
-Television historian Albert Abramson underscored the significance of the Bell Labs demonstration: "It was in fact the best demonstration of a mechanical television system ever made to this time.
+(Today's systems typically transmit 30 or 60 frames per second, or one frame every 33.3 or 16.7 milliseconds, respectively.)
+Television historian Albert Abramson underscored the significance of the Bell Labs demonstration: "It was, in fact, the best demonstration of a mechanical television system ever made to this time.
 It would be several years before any other system could even begin to compare with it in picture quality."